runzhigege/vertx-zero/doc/23-micro-service-environment.md

 }
 ```

-But in api gateway, you must use another class for start up:
+But in api gateway, you must use another class for start up, you must use `io.vertx.up.annotations.ApiGateway` annotation for launcher:

 ```java
 import io.vertx.up.VertxApplication;